Chapter published in:Argumentation across Communities of Practice: Multi-disciplinary perspectives

 Wood, D. J., Bruner, J. S., & Ross, G.

 Cited by other publications

-This list is based on CrossRef data as of 29 august 2020.
+This list is based on CrossRef data as of 30 october 2020.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.